 Maybe you’re new to email marketing, or maybe you simply haven’t paid much mind to it before.

 Keep iterating.
 When it comes to automation, it’s important to not just set it and forget it.
-Make sure you are always looking at results and finding ways to refine.
+Make sure you are always looking at your results and finding ways to refine.

 Ask people what they want.
 Add a section that asks folks to choose what they want to hear about and select their preferences for send cadence.
 That's letting them do the segmentation for you.
 Speaking of...